mikeallen-eco/river/README.md

-# river
+# River Data

-Water quality monitoring code and data.
+Code to analyze and visualize river water quality monitoring data including data loggers (temperature, DO, turbidity) and macroinvertebrate/habitat quality indices.
+See "output" folder for examples.

 ## Steps to run this code
 0. Make sure you have R and RStudio installed.